Important information on SNAP changes for Able-Bodied Adults without Dependents

 • Exempt from the general SNAP work requirements under section 6(d) of the Food Stamp Act.

 Special note: If you feel that you have a physical or mental barrier to employment, you may be eligible for Vocational Rehabilitation services.
 The types of services provided are based on the needs of the individual and are designed to help the individual to become employable.
-Vocational rehabilitation staff will assess the needs in order to determine an appropriate employment objective and prove appropriate services.
+Vocational rehabilitation staff will assess the needs in order to determine an appropriate employment objective and provide appropriate services.

 An individual may regain eligibility at any time by meeting the ABAWD SNAP work requirement for 30 consecutive days or by meeting an exemption from ABAWD work requirements.